13. Managing the beamline#

 This will move the lateral motor of the DCM and optimize the roll and pitch of the second crystal.
 It will then move the DCM to the energy that you started at with the other crystal set and run a rocking curve scan.

-Note that some of these motions can be a bit surprising in the sense that the monochromator will end up outside the normal operating range of the beamline.
+Note that some of these motions can be a bit surprising in the sense that the monochromator will briefly report itself as being outside the normal operating range of the beamline.
 They will, however, eventually return to sensible places.

 RE(change_edge('Ni', xrd=True, energy=8600))